What Is the Real Inflation-Adjusted Cost of Housing?

 2012–2024: Real prices recovered and eventually surpassed the 2006 peak by approximately 2022 — a full 16 years after the nominal peak.
 The real housing price index reached new highs, driven by historically low mortgage rates and constrained supply.

-The key insight: a homeowner who bought at the 2006 peak didn’t experience a “dip” — they experienced 14 years of negative real returns before breaking even.
+The key insight: a homeowner who bought at the 2006 peak may have experienced an extended period of weak or negative real returns before recovering prior levels, depending on the measure used.
 In nominal terms, the recovery appeared faster because inflation masked the real loss.

 Why it happens — the macro mechanism